- ABOUT US

 Finally, a Digital Asset Management tool that stores and organizes each and every brand asset that you have in one central location, can be of great help in governing the correct and consistent use of assets like your logo.

-Especially for marketing teams who are collaborating remotely with each other, their internal and external marketing ecosystem and other internal and external stakeholders, a Digital Asset Management platform like Lytho can add a lot of value.
+Especially for marketing teams who are collaborating remotely with each other, their internal and external marketing ecosystem and other internal and external stakeholders, a Digital Asset Management software like Lytho can add a lot of value.
 Applied strategically, you will be sure to get the most value out of your brand and the related assets by using a DAM system.

 A few things a Digital Asset Management system can help you achieve are: